 After purchase, it’s best to store chives in the fridge, preferably wrapped in a paper bag, so they stay fresh for up to two weeks.
 They will spoil more quickly if kept in a damp or plastic bag, so always store them in a dry place.
 It can also be stored sliced in the freezer and will keep for several months.

-Interesting facts about sweet onions
+Interesting facts about spring onions

 Tips for using spring onions in the kitchen